Year-Round Marketing Tips for Book Sales Success

 There are three phases of book promotion, and each requires slightly different tasks to boost your book's sales.
 Especially if you're working with a traditional publisher on a print run, the first two phases are crucial to your success and potential of further book deals with your publisher.

-- Phase Three - Ongoing Marketing: One of the biggest benefits of online book stores is that you can extend the life of your book in a way that you can't in brick-and-mortar store.
+- Phase Three—Ongoing Marketing: One of the biggest benefits of online book stores is that you can extend the life of your book in a way that you can't in a brick-and-mortar store.
 Developing ongoing marketing strategies beyond your release can ensure future sales of your book.

 Whatever phase your book is in, you can use year-round marketing strategies to talk about and generate interest in your book.
-Here's a few ideas:
+Here are a few ideas:

 A highly successful marketing strategy for ongoing marketing is to tie your book to seasonal events.